Psychology, Mental Health & Telehealth Services

 2. What actually happens in a therapy session?

 During a therapy session, you and your clinician will sit down together (for face-to-face appointments) or connect via telehealth for a 50-minute period.
+Please ensure you are in a confidential space for telehealth appointments.

 In following sessions, your clinician will use evidenced-based therapies to address your main concerns and help you to achieve your goals.
-They may give you advice and strategies to improve your symptoms in day-to-day life.

 3. Does therapy actually make you feel worse sometimes?